• Home

 “Studies show that large percentages of employees do not know the best route out of the building if their main route is blocked.
 Research also indicates that in less than 60 seconds, a fire can fill a room with enough smoke to make it disorienting and difficult to find exits.”

-As with most business processes, it is important to have systems in place to ensure your people are safe.
+As with most business processes, it is important to have systems in place to ensure people’s safety.
 Appoint a leader and identify your specific plan of action.
-Each business will vary on the specifics, ranging from clipboards to electronic systems.
-Our XPressEntry Emergency Evacuation System is built on mobile devices to let you know who is safe and who is missing as quickly as possible for hundreds or thousands of employees in an emergency.
+Each business will vary in the specifics, ranging from clipboards to electronic systems.
+Telaeris’ XPressEntry System leverages mobile devices to inform you on who is safe and who is missing as quickly as possible for hundreds or thousands of employees in an emergency.
 Please contact us if we can help you improve your process.

-With the hot months of summer and fire season upon us, right now is a great time to sit down with your family or co-workers and discuss the procedures to take in case of a fire.
-Hopefully by the time Family Fire Drill Day comes on October 1st, we will already be well prepared!
+With the hot summer months and fire season upon us, now is a great time to sit with your team and discuss the procedures to follow in case of a fire.
+Hopefully, by the time Fire Prevention Week rolls around in October, we will already be well prepared!

 Comments